si2030/ASPNET-CORE-2-Aurelia-JobsLedger/README.md

 "-s" is the startup project.

 <h2>The Aurelia Front End</h2>
 This is definitely a work in progress.
 It works but I am still learning this framework with quite a bit to go.
-This is how far I ahve got in a few months part time.
+This is how far I have got in a few months part time.

+h2>Running this</h2>
+The Aurelia front end is split into two seperate sections - public and app. public is for your "public website" with a login option... and "app is your "application" although I have a long way to go.

+To get to your "app" you have log in. username = "admin" and password = "password".
+It will load dummy data on the first load.